-This ceremony is optional, but is strongly suggested for a strong married life.
+This ceremony is optional but is strongly suggested for a strong married life.
 It is a three-day prayer before all the other functions are to start.
-Here the Guru Granth Ji Sahib is present and read non-stop, and divas and incense is also lit.
+Here the Guru Granth Ji Sahib is present and reads non-stop, and divas and incense are also lit.
 Guest can come whenever they wish, in the first two days of the prayer, but should be present on the last day of the prayer in the morning hours.
 It is done in the morning hours because Sikhs believe that the morning is the most peaceful time of the day.
 At this prayer, breakfast, lunch, and dinner are provided depending on when you are present at the prayer.

 This ceremony is performed by the maternal uncle and aunt (mama – mami) of the bride.
 The chuda which is a set of red and cream ivory bangles are touched by all present to signify their blessings and good wishes for the bride.
-The girl’s maternal uncle and aunt, friends and cousins tie kaliras (silver, gold or gold plated traditional ornaments that are tied to the chuda).
+The girl’s maternal uncle and aunt, friends, and cousins tie kaliras (silver, gold or gold plated traditional ornaments that are tied to the chuda).
 Before departing for her husband’s home, the bride must tap one of her unwed female friends or cousins with her kaliras.
 According to popular belief, the one who is tapped thus will be the next one to marry.

-This ritual demands that the bride-to-be stay at home in her old clothes for a couple of days before her wedding.
-Before her bath, vatna (a paste of powdered turmeric and mustard oil) is applied on her body by female relatives and friends.
+This ritual demands that the bride-to-be stays at home in her old clothes for a couple of days before her wedding.
+Before her bath, vatna (a paste of powdered turmeric and mustard oil) is applied to her body by female relatives and friends.
 Both, the ghara ghardoli and the vatna ceremonies are also performed for the groom at his house.
 Here the decorated pitcher of water (ghadoli) is brought for his bath by his bhabi (elder brother’s wife).

 The Jaggo ceremony is where the family dances and sings on the road in front and around the beautifully decorated wedding home.
 Jaggo is in the last hours of the night.
 They decorate copper vessels called “gaffers” with divas (clay lamps) and fill them with mustard oil and light them.
 The bride/bridegrooms maternal aunt (mammi) carries it on her head, and another lady will have a long stick with bells, and she will be shaking it.
-The ladies will then go into other friends and families homes and be welcomed by sweets and drinks, they will then dance there and move on.
+The ladies will then go into other friends’ and families’ homes and be welcomed with sweets and drinks, they will then dance there and move on.
 It is a loud ceremony, filled with joy, dancing, fireworks, and food.
-And if the family wishes the ladies’ sangeet (ladies night of singing) and mendhi will follow the mayian and dinner.
+And if the family wishes the ladies’ sangeet (ladies night of singing) and mehndi will follow the mayian and dinner.

 A young nephew or cousin also dons similar attire.
-He is called the sarbala (caretaker of the groom) and accompanies him .
+He is called the sarbala (caretaker of the groom) and accompanies him.

 Sehrabandi: his relatives bless his sehra or turban.

-The groom’s bhabi lines his eyes with surma (kohl).
+The groom’s bhabi lines his eyes with Surma (kohl).
 After this, the groom’s sisters and cousins feed and decorate his mare. varna, a ceremony that is supposed to ward off the evil eye.
 The cash is given away to the poor.